 Beginning in the mid- to late-2000s, the emphasis in procurement shifted in many organizations from administrative and transactional activities to strategic activities.
 ScottMadden Partner and Supply Chain Co-Lead John Francis explained that as part of this shift, procurement groups “have started to understand their impacts on accounts payable (AP),” which has led both procurement and AP to move toward an end-to-end P2P process.

-To coordinate process improvement activities like standardization and gain visibility over the entire value chain, leading organizations centralize the governance of P2P by identifying a single process owner.
+To coordinate process improvement activities such as standardization and gain visibility across the entire value chain, leading organizations centralize end-to-end procurement governance by identifying a single process owner.
 The ideal process owner should have strong interpersonal skills, including the ability to bring people together across the enterprise to optimize and improve the end-to-end process.
 Coordination through a single owner “drives a stronger mandate toward standardization of policies and processes while still retaining a separate organization to execute the day-to-day operations,” Francis explained.

 Opportunities for Centralization in Procurement